2ndrew2ncheta/Advanced-Data-Group-Project-3/README.md

 ## Outputs

 The notebooks output this spreadsheet which contains the merged data from the two spreadsheets, and the capitalization rate for 241 buildings represented on both sheets : [`output/capitalizationrates.csv`](output/capitalizationrates.csv).
+Another file, [`output/ResultsByBoro.csv`](output/ResultsByBoro.csv) contains the mean and median capitalization rates for buildings in this analysis, sorted by borough.
+Staten Island was not included.

 ## Running the analysis yourself